PrashanthHC16/FinalYearProject/README.md

 # FinalYearProject

-Hello, this is the github repository for our final yar project.
+Hello, this is the github repository for our final year project.
 Clone this repo and start work on your own, try different things if you can.